Kalispera Greece Mykonos.

 Excursion boats to Delos departs from the southern pier at the small port in Mykonos Town.
 Tickets are sold at the port and at several travel agencies.
 The first boat leave around eight o'clock in the morning and the last tour leaves around one o'clock in the afternoon.
 You can choose between seeing Delos independently or with a guide.
 The archaeological area is gigantic and there is so much to see, walking around without a guide is basically a waste of time, unless you are very well-read.

-Read about Delos here »
+Read more about Delos here »

-HIKING
+HIKING ON MYKONOS

 Mykonos is an okey hiking island.
 So if you like to hike you might like Mykonos.

-Read about hiking in Mykonos here »
+Read about hiking on Mykonos here »

 READ MORE ABOUT MYKONOS